Rui1223/uniform_object_rearrangement/README.md

 `roslaunch uniform_object_rearrangement run_example.launch run_example:="<#object> <instance_id> <generate/load an instance> <time_allowed> <method_name>"` <br/>
 Here the placedholders in <> are </br>
 - <#object>: the number of object you want to try (options 6-12)
-- <instance id>: which instance do you want to try (an integer)
+- <instance_id>: which instance do you want to try (an integer)
-- <generate or load an instance>: 'g': indicates generating a new instance; 'l': indicates loading an existing instance
+- <generate/load an instance>: 'g': indicates generating a new instance; 'l': indicates loading an existing instance
-- <time allowed>: the time allowed for the method to solve the instance/problem (time suggestion: 180 or 360 seconds)
+- <time_allowed>: the time allowed for the method to solve the instance/problem (time suggestion: 180 or 360 seconds)
-- <method name>: indicates the name of the method you want to try (options: CIRS, CIRS_nonlabeled, DFSDP, DFSDP_nonlabeled, mRS, mRS_nonlabeled).
+- <method_name>: indicates the name of the method you want to try (options: CIRS, CIRS_nonlabeled, DFSDP, DFSDP_nonlabeled, mRS, mRS_nonlabeled).
 CIRS is the best method and is recommended.